What I Brought Back from Milan Design Week 2024

 The library inside Villa Necchi

 The craftsmanship inside Villa Necchi’s library is extraordinary.
-The built-in room dividers blend beauty and function — a perfect reminder for Denver interior design clients that storage can be both practical and artfully designed.
+The built-in room dividers blend beauty and function, a perfect reminder that storage can be both practical and artfully designed.

 Bocci